CristianGonzalez24/CristianGonzalez24/README.md

 🚀 A backend developer who builds efficient and scalable server-side code.<br/>
 🌎 I love exploring new technologies and develop software solutions.<br/>
 🔭 I'm currently open to an internship, collaborations or a new job opportunity.<br/>
-📚 Always focused on deepening my knowledge.<br/>
+🌱 Taking on new challenges, expanding and honing my skills is part of my nature.<br/>
 🎓 I'm on track to learning about cloud architecture, machine learning and web security.<br/>
 ✨ Fun fact: I love coding(💻), training(💪), eating(🍔), sleeping(💤) and drinking coffee(☕).</b><br/>
 <!-- 🌐 Personal website [link](url my portfolio) -->